ttgg1/conway/README.md

 # conway

-Conways game of life in C using SDL2
+Conways game of life in C using SDL2 and glib.

+To build the Project you need to have SDL2 and glib installed.
+After that you can build the project with ninja.